akrasava/ang-wdi-rest/README.md

 ### Results

-Each REST method returns Promise object and data without any manipulations.
+Each REST method returns Promise object, which passes data without any manipulations.